-(13) Long-term debt (including current portion of long-term debt) and (15) Long-term payables (including current portion of long-term payables):
+(13) Long-term debt (including current portion of long-term debt):

-The fair value of these items is calculated from the present value of the total principal and interest discounted at a rate supposing newly conducted similar borrowing.
+The fair value of long-term debt is calculated from the present value of the total principal and interest discounted at a rate supposing newly conducted similar borrowing.
 With regard to some long-term debt, which is subject to currency swaps or interest-rate swaps, the fair value is calculated by discounting the total principal and interest to be processed together with such currency swaps or interest-rate swaps, at an estimated rate supposing similar new borrowings were conducted.